lu-ci/apex-sigma-core/docs/index.md

 ## Features
 > All of Sigma's features and commands can be seen at her Website's command page [here](https://lucia.moe/#/sigma/commands).
 And if you ever have question we strongly encourage you to drop by our official [Discord](https://discordapp.com/invite/aEUCHwX) server.

-### Administration
+### Development

 Sigma is an open source project and free software licensed under the [GPLv3](https://github.com/aurora-pro/apex-sigma-core/blob/master/LICENSE.md) license.
 This means that anybody can clone her repository and use her.
-The **administration** module group helps those who host and run Sigma control her every aspect, which in turn means that this module is limited only to those who host and control Sigma.
+The **development** module group helps those who host and run Sigma control her every aspect, which in turn means that this module is limited only to those who host and control Sigma.

 ### Fun